Skip to content

 Contextual comparisons cited by authors:

-- The elevated Fe (mean 875 ng/mL) is attributed to the iron, pyrite, and copper sulfide mineralization of the Troodos Mountain deposits; still within the 3.0 mg/kg regulatory limit
+• The elevated Fe (mean 875 ng/mL) is attributed to the iron, pyrite, and copper sulfide mineralization of the Troodos Mountain deposits; still within the ≤3.0 mg/kg figure cited by the paper from the 2010 US Standards for Grades of Olive Oil.

 Methods

 ICP-MS (Thermo Scientific X Series II) with CEM Mars 5 closed microwave digestion (1200 W, 200°C, 800 psi, 15 min hold).
 CRM validated (109469 Multi-element Standard II Oil Dissolved).
 Calibration curves at six concentrations; each analysis performed in triplicate.
 Units reported as ng/mL (equivalent to µg/kg for near-unit-density oils).
 Dietary intake survey: food frequency questionnaire (FFQ), face-to-face, n=500 adults aged 30–49 in Morphou and Lefka districts.
 Body weight measured directly (TANITA BC420 MA).
 Ethics approved by Hacettepe University Ethics Committee (17.04.2014, decision no 431-1391).
-Health risk parameters: RfD values from US-EPA IRIS (Cd, Ni, Cr, As) and JECFA (Fe, Cu, Zn, Pb); DIM and HRI formulas from EPA non-cancer health assessment framework.
+Health risk parameters: RfD values from US-EPA IRIS (Cd, Ni, Cr, As) and JECFA (Fe, Cu, Zn, Pb — the Pb value flagged “old value” in the source); for Co, no consensus RfD exists, so the authors used a TDI of 0.0014 mg/kg BW/day from the Netherlands RIVM.
+DIM and HRI formulas from EPA non-cancer health assessment framework.

 Implications